pbaudoux/pbaudoux/_posts/2022-06-11-welcome-to-jekyll.md

 `YEAR-MONTH-DAY-title.MARKUP`

-Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
+Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file (`md` for Markdown).
 After that, include the necessary front matter.

-You can use this command to build the website, serve and reload changes on save:
+This command builds the website and serves it at http://localhost:4000/
 {% highlight shell %}
 bundle exec jekyll serve --livereload
 {% endhighlight %}